foclair/eclair/README.md

 For all sheets, the functions of buttons that are in *italic* are not yet implemented.
 Eclair often opens windows to report on the processing status.
 These windows have to be closed before being able to continue using the QGIS interface.

+Currently, point- and areasources are implemented in etk, and gridsources are added very soon.
+Sources can either have direct emissions, where the emission of each substance is known for a source.
+If the amount of emissions is not known, but the activity of the source is known (for example the energy demand for heating), an activity rate and emission factors can be imported to specify emissions.

 #### DB Settings
 Here you choose which database to edit.
 Every time the plugin is started, a database has to be chosen or created.
 When creating a new database, it is now **obligatory** to give a name ending in ".gpkg" (this will likely change in next update).
 If you receive an error message stating "ModuleNotFoundError: No module named 'etk'", make sure that you opened the version of QGIS connected to your OSGeo4W installation (as QGIS could be installed twice, once as stand-alone and once as part of OSGeo4W).
 The executable of the program connected to OSGeo4W can be found in `OSGeo4W/bin/qgis-ltr-bin`.
 Always use this version of QGIS when working with Eclair.

 #### Import
 Template files that show what structure import files should have are located in
 ```